Geography is a popular subject at Key Stage 4 and 5. Results are very good and this is a result of hard work from both staff and pupils.

 The Geography department area on the school VLE is well stocked with resources that are accessible to students.
-Some homework may be set from the VLE.

 The department also has two Twitter accounts which are aimed at Year 12 and Year 13 students.
 These provide a feed of useful information for students, which should help with their further reading and all round knowledge of Geography and the world.

 @kenilworthgeo13 (for A2 students)

 Year 7 (2 lessons a week)